 The recommended time to exercise your dog is an hour or an hour and a half after the insulin shot.
 Remember that insulin is administered after a meal every 12 hours.
 Within this plan, it is best to exercise your dog after the morning and evening meal and insulin shot.

-Waiting too long to exercise your dog after the dog’s meal and insulin injection can cause a dangerous drop in blood glucose levels.
+Waiting too long to exercise after the dog’s meal or insulin injection can cause a dangerous drop in glucose levels.
 Low blood sugar levels could lead to hypoglycemia if not boosted on time.

 How Long Should I Walk My Diabetic Dog?

-When your pup is first diagnosed with diabetes, it is best to work with your pup’s vet to create an exercise regimen fit for your pet.
+When your pup is first diagnosed with diabetes, work with your pup’s vet to create an exercise regimen.
 This exercise schedule should be created by:

 - Testing your pet’s blood sugar numbers before a walk.